 Our Board currently comprises ten directors.
 Our amended and restated certificate of incorporation (our certificate of incorporation) provides for a classified Board consisting of three classes of directors.
-Class I currently consists of four directors, each of whom has been nominated and is standing for re-election at the Annual Meeting.
-Classes II and III each currently consist of three directors.
+Class II currently consists of three directors, each of whom has been nominated and is standing for re-election at the Annual Meeting.
+Classes I and III currently consist of four directors and three directors, respectively.
 Each class serves a staggered three-year term.
 At each annual meeting of stockholders, the successors to directors whose terms then expire are elected to serve from the time of election and qualification until the third annual meeting following their election.
 Vacancies on our Board may be filled only by an affirmative vote of a majority of the directors then in office.
 A director elected by our Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, serves for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

-Our Board has nominated the four individuals listed in the table below for election as Class I directors at the Annual Meeting.
-If our stockholders elect the nominees listed below, they will hold office until the annual meeting of stockholders in 2025 or until their successors have been duly elected and qualified.
+Our Board has nominated the three individuals listed in the table below for election as Class II directors at the Annual Meeting.
+If our stockholders elect the nominees listed below, they will hold office until the annual meeting of stockholders in 2026 or until their respective successors have been duly elected and qualified.
 All nominees are currently serving on our Board and have consented to being named in this proxy statement and to serve if elected.
 Proxies may not be voted for any nominees other than those named below.